-- Wrap your fudge well in wax paper then place in a zip-top bag and place in the freezer for up to 6 months.
+- Wrap your fudge well in wax paper then place it in a zip-top bag and place it in the freezer for up to 6 months.

 - When you remove your fudge from the freezer allow it to sit at room temperature for at least an hour before removing it from the packaging.
 This will help keep condensation from forming on the fudge.